 As a small business it’s essential to get up to speed with health and safety, as a lax knowledge of the law could lead you into trouble.

-What the HSE are getting at here is ‘use your common sense’ - look at what the risks are and take sensible measures to tackle them.
-I.e. don’t feel the need to cover your employees from head to toe in bubble wrap.
+What the Health and Safety Executive (HSE) are getting at here is ‘use your common sense’ - look at what the risks are and take sensible measures to tackle them, i.e. don’t feel the need to cover your employees from head to toe in bubble wrap.

 However, don’t go too far the other way and get negligent as you work.
 Be prepared to sacrifice style and wear hard hats, hairnets and the like.